Water Well Drilling in Jesup, GA

-Jesup Well drills residential and commercial water wells throughout Wayne County, Georgia — reaching the Floridan Aquifer with properly permitted, cased, and developed wells that last decades.
+Jesup Well provides residential well drilling and commercial water well drilling throughout Wayne County, Georgia — reaching the Floridan Aquifer with properly permitted, cased, and developed wells that last decades.

-Drilling a new water well is a permanent infrastructure decision.
+Water well drilling is a permanent infrastructure decision.
 Done correctly — permitted, drilled to depth, properly cased, and grouted — a well in Wayne County can supply clean water for 40 years or more.
 Done without proper permits or with undersized casing, it's a liability.
-Jesup Well drills to Georgia EPD standards on every project, from initial site evaluation through final pump test.
+As experienced well drilling contractors in Jesup, we drill to Georgia EPD standards on every project, from initial site evaluation through final pump test.

 Reaching the Floridan Aquifer in Southeast Georgia

 Wayne County sits atop the Floridan Aquifer System — one of the most productive confined aquifer systems in the world.
-Residential wells in the Jesup area typically penetrate 200 to 500 feet to reach the Upper Floridan Aquifer, where yields of 5 to 20 gallons per minute are standard for household use.
+Deep well drilling in the Jesup area typically reaches the Upper Floridan Aquifer at depths of 100 to 250 feet, where yields of 5 to 20 gallons per minute are standard for household use.
 The aquifer's limestone and dolomite formation provides naturally filtered water, though mineral content — particularly iron and hydrogen sulfide — varies by location and depth.
 We reference local well logs filed with Georgia EPD before selecting a target drilling depth for your property.

 Georgia EPD Well Permitting — Required Before Drilling

-If your existing well has declining yield, a pump set too shallow, or casing damage, deepening or re-drilling may be more cost-effective than a new installation on a different location.
-Properties adding irrigation systems or livestock water often benefit from a dedicated second well to protect the primary domestic supply.
+If your existing well has declining yield, a pump set too shallow, or casing damage, deepening or re-drilling may be more cost-effective than new water well drilling on a different location.
+Properties adding irrigation systems or livestock water often benefit from a dedicated second well — our residential well drilling services cover both domestic and agricultural well drilling installations.
 Wayne County's sandy coastal plain soils make drilling straightforward in most locations, but Georgia EPD setback requirements from septic systems, property lines, and surface drainage affect siting.
 We walk every site before making a recommendation.
 See also: pump repair if you have an existing well with pressure or flow problems.

 Local Aquifer Knowledge